Hello everyone!

 - Provide a phone number to receive the verification code.

 - Provide a credit or debit card.
-It is only required to verify that you are a real person and does not generate automatic charges.
+It is required only to verify that you are a real person and does not generate automatic charges.

-- Accept the terms and click on "Sign up".
+- Accept the terms and click "Sign up".
 In a few seconds, you will have access to the portal.

-Creating the Virtual Machine in Azure
+Creating the Virtual Machine on Azure

 - In the search bar, type "Virtual Machines" and select the option.